Think T-shirts, hiking shorts and polypropylene socks and you’ll get a hint of the magic of spring ski season while the snow lasts.

 Further down the valley, seven minutes’ by shuttle bus (or the resort’s lift), between woods and streams, lies the luxe Resort at Squaw Creek, which is the complete resort you’ve always looked for.
 You would stay here if only for the view over the large heated pool, a breathtaking sight of valley and mountains.
 It’s a postcard vista and worthy of a visit even if you’ve only come for a drink or dinner.

-The new Squaw Alpine is made up of the former Squaw Valley USA and sister resort Alpine Meadows, which hope to be connected by a two-mountain gondola project awaiting final approval from the state.
+The new Palisades Tahoe is made up of the former Squaw Valley USA and sister resort Alpine Meadows, which hope to be connected by a two-mountain gondola project awaiting final approval from the state.
 (There’s currently a free shuttle between them.)
 As you can see from this video shot by Cape Productions, the gondola ride will provide remarkable views of Lake Tahoe and the Sierra Nevada range as well as facilitating cross-mountain skiing.

 Wherever you stay, in the base village or a nearby inn, you’ll find the towns of Truckee and Tahoe City worthy of visits for both shopping and eating events.